Uncharted DIY

 • Making wine

-Whatever you call it, and however you intend to use it, this DIY project walks you through building one of your very own!
-Save time and hundreds of dollars!
+Whatever you call it, and however you intend to use it, this DIY Shaker Table project walks you through building one of your very own!
+To be sure, having a Shaker Table of your own will save time and hundreds of dollars, compared to a commercial solution!

 Scrabble tiles showing many names for shaker table